adgk2349/Asrock-B760M-I5-12600K-EFI-Hackintosh/README.md

 <br>

 - A macOS machine(optional): to create the macOS installer.
-- Flash drive, 12GB or more, for the above purpose.
+- Flash drive, 32GB or more, for the above purpose.
-- Xcode works fine for editing plist files on macOS, but I prefer [PlistEdit Pro](https://www.fatcatsoftware.com/plisteditpro/).
 - [ProperTree](https://github.com/corpnewt/ProperTree) if you need to edit plist files on Windows.
 - [MountEFI](https://github.com/corpnewt/MountEFI) to quickly mount EFI partitions.
 - [IORegistryExplorer](https://developer.apple.com/downloads), for diagnosis.